-2. Inform your friends about what would happen IF SHARKS DISAPPEARED.
+Inform your friends about what would happen IF SHARKS DISAPPEARED or if the sea ice melted.
 Opt for: calling your government representative and informing them you support a ban shark fin trade (without exceptions).

 Want to find an ocean-related event happening around World Oceans Day?
 Check out a list of worldwide events HERE.